 We believe recognizing revenue as research and development services are performed provides a faithful depiction of the transfer of the services because completion of clinical programs results in data useful to determine satisfaction of our promise.
 We may fund research and development in advance of the performance of the services.
 When we complete our performance obligation, if we have received more than we incurred, we are obligated to return unused advance funding.
 We recognize these advance payments as deferred revenue until we perform the related services.

-Our revenue for the quarter ended March 31, 2018 was affected by adopting ASC 606 as follows (in thousands):
+Our revenue for the three and nine months ended September 30, 2018 was affected by adopting ASC 606 as follows (in thousands):